-In fact, he was convinced that even the parts of a laptop/computer that couldn’t be seen should be well designed.
+He was convinced that even the parts of a laptop/computer that couldn’t be seen should be well designed.

 It was one of the first stores not to be littered with products.

-Minimalist design, in short, usually helps bring out functionality and style, while minimising clutter and confusion.
+Minimalist design, in short, usually helps bring out functionality and style while minimising clutter and confusion.